Science, Ships and The Six of Swords

 I recounted this to the Head, Mr R, who laughed till he had a coughing fit and staggered off to the office to share it, then came back and said, ‘oh well, it’s good to know at least someone was listening.’

 Nope, not a chopper in sight.
 Let’s see if the Archbishop of Canterbury comes after me for this…but I trust he won’t, or any of his congregation either.
 I really do.
-Though maybe once upon a time in these islands, such levity might have meant trouble…four hundred years ago…
+Though maybe once upon a time in these islands, such levity might have got me in a huge lot of trouble…four hundred years ago…

 Good luck, all power to you, there, M. Macron, and all reasonable, civilized people in La Belle France and the whole world over.